Luminist Publications

 W. B. O’SHAUGHNESSY, M.D.

 On the Preparations of the Indian Hemp or Gunjah (1840) – “A little tobacco is placed in the pipe first, then a layer of the prepared gunjah, then more tobacco, and the fire above all...
 The hookah is passed round, and each person takes a single draught.
-Intoxication ensues almost instantly – and from one draught to the unaccustomed – within half an hour, and after four or five inspirations to those more practised in the vice.” $4.99
+Intoxication ensues within half an hour, and after four or five inspirations to those more practised in the vice.” $4.99

 ARTHUR B. REEVE